Microsoft Defender for Endpoint series – Onboard using Azure Arc – Part3C

 For troubleshooting of the agent connection see: Troubleshoot Azure Arc-enabled servers agent connection issues | Microsoft Docs

-Additional logs and configuration files can be founded here: C:\ProgramData\AzureConnectedMachineAgent
+Additional logs and configuration files can be found here: C:\ProgramData\AzureConnectedMachineAgent

 Show Azure Arc State